Parker Bohn III: PBA Tour

 Bohn's best career stretch was from 1997 through 2001–02, during which he won 18 titles overall and at least one title each season.
 His best single season came in 1999, when he won five titles and earned PBA Player of the Year honors.
 The '99 season featured a streak in which Parker won eight consecutive televised matches.
 His 1999 single-season average of 228.03 ranks fourth all-time.
 He would also be named Player of the Year in the 2001–02 season, a year highlighted by a major championship title at the 2001 ABC Masters.

 Bohn won his second major tournament at age 49 by winning the PBA World Championship in January 2013.
-He joined the PBA50 Tour (formerly PBA Senior Tour) in 2014, while continuing to bowl on the standard PBA Tour.
+He joined the PBA50 Tour (formerly PBA Senior Tour) in 2014, while continuing to bowl on the standard PBA Tour until 2015.

 The 52-year-old Bohn won his 35th PBA Tour title at the PBA Cheetah Championship in December 2015, topping England's Paul Moor in the final match, 210–206.
 The win broke the career titles tie Bohn held with Mark Roth, moving him alone into fifth-place all time.
 Coupled with Bohn's win at the PBA Players Championship earlier in the year, 2015 marked the first time he won multiple titles in a season since 2001–02.
 His win was a breakthrough as he had finished runner-up at the Players Championship in 1993, 1996, 1998, and 1999.
 Bohn was retroactively awarded a major title for his 2015 PBA Players Championship victory.
 After the tournament returned to major status in the 2016 season, the PBA voted to award additional major titles to the winners of the three previous Players Championship events (2011, 2013, 2015), stating the tournament "is a members-only event, and includes all of the elements of a major."
 This gave Bohn three majors among his 35 PBA Tour titles.

 Bohn is a four-time winner of the PBA's Steve Nagy Sportsmanship award.
 Highly active in promoting youth bowling, Bohn has established an annual Parker Bohn III Youth Scholarship Tournament in Howell, New Jersey.
 The tournament, which awards junior bowlers with college scholarship funding, is in its 21st year as of 2020.
 Parker won the PBA's very first Tony Reyes Community Service Award for the 2012–13 season.

 In 2011, Bohn won the Dick Weber Bowling Ambassador Award, an honor given annually by the Bowling Proprietors Association of America (BPAA) to the "bowling athlete who has consistently shown grace on and off the lanes by promoting the sport of bowling in a positive manner."

+At age 60, Bohn was part of the Waco Wonders PBA League team, winners of the 2023 Elias Cup.